Skip to main content

 State

-Schemas and interfaces
+State schemas and interfaces

-Reboot uses an interface definition language (IDL) to define your APIs, including the schemas of your durable state data types and the methods you can call on those states.
+Reboot uses an interface definition language (IDL) to define your APIs, including the schemas of your state data types and the methods you can call on those states.

 We currently use protocol buffers as our IDL (if you're interested in OpenAPI support, please reach out to us on Discord).
 From protobuf, we generate rich language-specific client and server code.